The-AI-Alliance/community/CONTRIBUTING.md

 ## Contributing New Projects

 Do you have a project you think the AI Alliance might be interested in?
-See the separate [Contributing Projects to the AI Alliance](CONTRIBUTING_PROJECTS.md) page for how you can propose projects for adoption by the Alliance.
+[Submit a project](https://events.thealliance.ai/aia-project) to let us know.

-## The Process for Contributing to Existing Projects
+## Processes for Contributing to Existing Projects

 For individual contributions to AI Alliance projects, we follow normal _GitOps_ practices.
 We ask that all work in a particular repo be contributed as a pull request where it will be built and tested automatically (for code changes), reviewed by committers, and merged when accepted.
+You can skip the rest of this section if this is familiar to you, but be sure to understand our DCO requirement in the [Legal](#legal) section, which is a less common practice.

 ### Creating a Contribution